-All of the investments held by the Organization for the year ended December 31, 2022 are considered Level 1 investments.
-There have been no changes in the methodologies used, and no transfers in or out of Level 1 within the fair value hierarchy for the year ended December 31, 2022.
-The Organization's investments consist of stocks, which are valued at the closing price of the active market in which the security is traded, and is valued on a recurring basis.
+All of the investments held by the Organization for the years ended December 31, 2023 and 2022 are considered Level 1 investments, except for the certificate of deposit which is considered to be a Level 2 investment.
+There have been no changes in the methodologies used, and no transfers in or out of Level 1 or Level 2 within the fair value hierarchy for the years ended December 31, 2023 and 2022.
+The Organization's investments consist of a certificate of deposit and stocks, which are valued at cost and at the closing price of the active market in which the security is traded, respectively, and is valued on a recurring basis.